daniellages/Discord-Bot-Applications/README.md

 ### Installing

-For this bot to work you just need to add discord's bot token in the index.js - line 109 and start it with the command ```npm start``` in the terminal.
+For this bot to work you just need to add discord's bot token in the index.js - line 109, do the command ```npm install discord.js``` inside of the folder and start it with the command ```npm start``` in the terminal.

 ### Contributing